Friday, June 6, 2025

 In this hypothetical economy, the total amount of money in circulation would never increase, and if it were never destroyed then there would only be a constant amount of money in the economy.
 [2]

-Now suppose the economy is growing, producing more goods and services each year, with strong employment so there is demand for the goods and services being produced.
+Now suppose the economy is growing, producing more goods and services each year, with strong employment so that there is demand for the goods and services being produced.
 If the money supply is constant, then the price of goods and services would be forced to continually decrease as the economy grows.
-There would be continual deflation, which would be just as harmful as inflation.
-Indeed, deflation caused severe hardship during the Great Depression.
-Deflation would act as a brake, halting economic growth and causing recessions.[3]
+There would be continual deflation, which would be just as harmful as inflation can be in other economic situations.
+For example, deflation caused severe hardship during the Great Depression.
+Deflation would act as a brake, halting economic growth and causing recessions.
+[3]

-For the money supply to increase, some entity must create and spend money it did not take in, or already have.
-This means that some entity must be a "money source" and engage in deficit spending, according to the commonsense definition of "deficit spending" that people normally use.
+For the money supply to increase, at least one entity must create and spend money it did not take in or already have.
+This means that some entity must be a “money source” and engage in deficit spending, according to the commonsense definition of “deficit spending” that was given above, which people normally use.

 So, this logic is not a Keynesian argument, nor does it imply Keynesian stimulus spending.
 Whether or not a particular stimulus program is worthwhile needs to be judged on its own merits, or lack thereof.
-This is a topic discussed in other papers -- Here, I'll simply say that if we are going to invest stimulus money then it should be used for proven, efficient, large-scale energy production to generate both short-term and long-term self-sustaining jobs, promote economic growth & energy independence.
+Here, I'll simply suggest that if we are going to invest stimulus money, then a priority should be to use it for proven, efficient, large-scale energy production, to indirectly generate both short-term and long-term self-sustaining jobs, and to promote economic growth and energy independence.
 [6]

-There need to be mechanisms that enable the right amount of money creation or borrowing to match the growth of the economy, and avoid both deflation and inflation.
+There need to be mechanisms that enable the right amount of money creation or borrowing to match the growth of the economy and avoid both deflation and inflation.
 These mechanisms should avoid imposing higher taxes and interest rates on the public, avoid re-distributing wealth, and avoid imposing unsustainable obligations on future generations.
-A discussion of such mechanisms is also a topic for a future paper.
+A discussion of such mechanisms would also be a topic for a future paper.

-This logic would not apply if the money supply were based on products created by the economy, especially products that inherently sustain or derive from economic growth.
-This is also a topic for a future paper.
+This logic would not apply if the money supply were based on products created by the economy, especially products that inherently sustain or derive from economic growth, and which are not limited by the natural resources of Earth.
+An example of such a product would be solar power collected by satellites, not limited or affected by weather in Earth’s atmosphere.
+Basing the money supply on such solar power would also be a topic for a future paper.

-This logic would itself be considered common sense by many economists.
-Even so, it is important for the public and policy makers to understand that starting from a common sense definition of deficit spending, we are logically forced to conclude it is necessary in growing economies.
-In efforts to avoid or minimize potential negative consequences of deficit spending, we need to avoid changes that would prevent money creation and hinder economic growth.
+The logic presented in this paper would probably be considered obvious and common sense by many economists.
+Even so, it is important for the public and policy makers to understand that starting from a commonsense definition of deficit spending, we are logically forced to conclude that deficit spending is necessary in growing economies.
+In efforts to avoid or minimize potential negative consequences of deficit spending, we also need to avoid changes that would prevent money creation and hinder economic growth.

 REFERENCES